sinbad/SPUD/doc/tech.md

 the "slow path" allows you to restore old saves, just a little slower.
 The next save will have the new class structure and will restore faster next time.

+## Level Data Partitioning

+A save game, in addition to global data, is divided into level segments, each one of which is standalone.
+When loading a save, not all level data is loaded into memory ready to populate actors.
+Instead, the level segments in the save are split out into separate files, and placed in an "active game cache", a folder called SpudCache in the project save area.

+When a level is loaded, the level cache file is loaded as well, so that actors can be populated with state.
+When a level is unloaded, the actors write their state to the level segment which is saved in this cache.
+This way, individual level state can be loaded in and out of memory as needed, meaning the active memory footprint of the Spud system doesn't grow as you add more levels (streaming or main maps).

+Saving a game to a single file re-combines all this data; any levels in memory are written plus all the paged out level files are concatenated back into the file (not loaded, just piped).

-## Level Data Granularity
+## Level Data Versioning

-The save game is divided into level segments, each one is relatively standalone.
-For example class data is kept per level, even if the same classes are used in lots of levels.

-This is necessary because a player may not have visited, say, Region 1 for ages in their game, but there's still state there that needs to be preserved.
+It's entirely possible that level state can have been saved at wildly different versions of the game.
+A player may not have visited, say, Region 1 for ages in their game, but there's still state there that needs to be preserved.
 They might have been in Region 6 when they last saved, but the save game must still include all the data for Regions 1-5 as well.
-We don't want to have to load all those other maps in order to serialise them all into a single save.
+That data remains as it was written when the player was last there, though.
+We don't want to have to load all those other maps in order to re-serialise them all into a single save with the current code.

-So instead, we operate on a level at a time, updating the data just for the levels we load as part of play, and re-using the other level data segments from when they were last visited.
-Because of this, it's entirely possible if you've done patches to your game, that you added saved properties to a class that is used in many regions.
-You *could* explicitly require every save game to be upgraded to include this data in every level (we may provide options for this later).
+You *could* explicitly require every save game to be upgraded to re-generate all the data for previous levels (we may provide options for this later).
 But, a simpler approach is simply to allow those older levels to be old, and upgrade them when you next visit.